Disrupting cycles of poverty and homelessness

 Supportive Housing

-Housing is partially subsidized by HUD.
-The families referred to this program are street or chronically homeless, and the head of household has a disability.
+HUD partially subsidizes this housing program, and referrals are received from Allegheny Link.
+The families referred to this program are street or chronically homeless, and a member has a disability.

 Program Outcomes